resiprocate/resiprocate/reTurn/README.txt

 Client TODO
 -----------
-- asynchrounous turn sockets need retranmission and stun request timeout logic
 - rework synchronous sockets to use Asynchrous sockets to unify implementation better
 - retries should be paced at 500ms, 1000ms, 2000ms, etc. - after 442, 443, or 444 response - currently applications responsibility
 - DNS SRV Discovery - currently only does host record lookup (using ASIO)
-- Note: requests can be piplined - currently client does not send pipelined
+- Note: requests can be piplined - pipelining request is only possible with Asynchronous api
 - client long term password use - auto re-request after 401
 - implement 300 Try-Alternate response - currently applications responsibility
-- Try next DNS entry on failure - currently applications responsibility
-- sort out thread safety on Turn Async Sockets
-- keepalive usage
+- keepalive usage??